RepairKnowledge

 In clinical practice, we have managed a substantial number of Ellanse complication cases and observed a clear trend: complications from longer-lasting formulations (L and E) are consistently more challenging to resolve than those from shorter-acting ones (S and M).

-Key Insight: At FILLER REVISION, we see this pattern regularly — "the longer it lasts, the better" is many patients' instinct, but with collagen stimulators, longer duration means PCL microspheres remain in tissue longer, the body interacts with them longer, and potential risks increase accordingly.
+Key Insight: At FILLER REVISION, we see this pattern regularly — "the longer it lasts, the better" is many patients' instinct, but with collagen stimulators, longer duration means PCL (Polycaprolactone) microspheres remain in tissue longer, the body interacts with them longer, and potential risks increase accordingly.
 Our complication cases skew heavily toward L and E formulations.

 Fundamental Differences Between the Four Formulations